 In case those were real questions rather than spam vehicles,

-my answers may be found at the new top-bar page, Answers to Frequent, probably-Rhetorical Questions.
+my answers may be found on the Contact page, under Answers to Frequent Rhetorical Questions.

 What goes on Planet Mozilla: a survey